Maritime Women's Football League: History

 The league was founded in 2004 as the New Brunswick Women’s Football League, NBWFL.
 In 2006, it changed to its present name, the MWFL, when Halifax joined the competition.

 Football Canada wrote, "With many obstacles to overcome the growth of the league was slow and at times discouraging.
 New teams needed enough money to buy all new equipment, or share with teams."
 The Maritime league became part of the Junior Player Development Program of Football Canada.

+The 2010 Canadian women's national team, runner-up at the World Championship, contained 18 gridiron players from New Brunswick, of whom 14 were from the Saint John area.

-The MWFL marked its tenth anniversary in 2014, when the season schedule was moved forward, earlier in the year, to play its seasons from April to June.
+The MWFL marked its tenth season, 2013, by naming an anniversary all-time team of the best players.
+In 2014, the season schedule was moved forward, earlier in the year, to play its seasons from April to June.

 Since the MWFL began, the Western Women's Canadian Football League and Central Canadian Women's Football League have also been established in other regions of the country.

 Modified rules

 In the MWFL, the playing field is a regulation Canadian football field, 65 yards wide, but offences are permitted four downs (rather than the usual three) to move the ball forward 10 yards.
 The one-yard neutral zone is the same as in regular Canadian football.
 Instead of 12 players per side, MWFL teams play with 11 per team according to the league's 2012 rules.
 As of 2012, the four timed quarters are each 12 minutes long ordinarily, but 15 minutes long in the final two weeks of the regular season.
 The league's former rules in 2007 stipulated that games were played with 10 players per team, in four quarters of 10 minutes each.